varocarbas/FlexibleParser/1_units/README.md

 //1.3048 m.
 unitP = new UnitP("1 m") + new UnitP("1 ft");

-//Error not triggering an exception. unitP = new UnitP("1 Km");
+//Error not triggering an exception.
+The parser expects "km" or a full-name-based version like "KiLom". unitP = new UnitP("1 Km");

 //999999.999999900000 * 10^19 YSt.